Shao-Group/llmembedding/README.md

 ```

 ### Similar Sequence Search
 This experiment demonstrates the model's ability to identify most similar sequences for a given input sequence.
 The code for this experiment can be found in the similar_sequence_search/ directory.
-We adopted the pipeline and code from Convolutional Embedding for Edit Distance and integrated our model into the workflow.
+We adopted the pipeline and code from [`Convolutional Embedding for Edit Distance`](https://github.com/xinyandai/string-embed) and integrated our model into the workflow.

 ```
+cd ./similar_sequence_search
 python3 main.py --dataset sampledata --nt 100 --nq 100 --save-split --recall --embed bert --model-dir PSUXL/LLMED-MAE
 ```